 Human centered design

-The communities and people we which to serve are at the center of our programs.
-They have played and will continue to play an integral in the entire planning and implementation processes of our interventions.
+The communities and people we wish to serve are at the center of our programs.
+They have played and will continue to play an integral role in the entire planning and implementation processes of our interventions.
 No one knows a community better than those who make it up.
 By combining their knowledge of local strengths and weaknesses with our resources and expertise, together we achieve more impactful results.

 Fetal development is critical to the long term health of a child.
 High rates of anemia in women prior to and during pregnancy lead to low birth weights, and high levels of anemia in newborns suggest that much of that critical development is not taking place.

 Infant mortality remains high throughout Yoro, and children who do survive infancy often suffer lifelong consequences of malnutrition that will trap them in a cycle of poverty.

 We have identified one community in particular, Quebrachal, to pilot a project to begin addressing this issue.
 With forty households, and located two hours from the nearest health center, it is representative of many other communities around the region.
 Many women in Quebrachal do not see a healthcare professional throughout the course of their pregnancy, nor do they gain enough weight to provide adequate nutrition to their child in utero.